elastic/elastic-agent-gcp-kubernetes-app/docs/installation.md

 To install this application you should search for "Elastic Agent" in the GCP Marketplace and install it through the GCP Console.

 From the product listing you can choose the version of the application to install.
 We maintain `7.17.x` and `8.x` stack versions.
+Elastic recommends installing the latest version of the Elastic Agent that’s compatible with the version of your Elasticsearch deployment.
+You can review compatibility guidelines [here][1].

 By clicking "Configure" a guided process starts to collect some deploymenta details.